With support from the Visionary network we were able to create a varied programme of workshops and webinars for the 2021 online annual conference.

 The importance of Esme’s Friends – “Together we are believed, reassured and supported”

 These words have been used by people with Charles Bonnet Syndrome (CBS) to describe why the regular meetings of Esme’s Friends are so vitally important when you live in a world of uninvited images.
-Following the opening words from Richard Hawley (Coronation Street actor and Patron of Esme’s Umbrella), contributions will come from Esme’s Friends and Team Esme – Judith Potts (Founder of Esme’s Umbrella), Sandra Taylor (Sight Scotland Veterans), Mike Bailey (Christopher Grange), Jonathan Ward (London Vision) and Nina Chesworth – as they explore how Esme’s Friends is addressing its role in the post-COVID 19 world.
+Following the opening words from Richard Hawley (Coronation Street actor and Patron of Esme’s Umbrella), contributions came from Esme’s Friends and Team Esme – Judith Potts (Founder of Esme’s Umbrella), Sandra Taylor (Sight Scotland Veterans), Mike Bailey (Christopher Grange), Jonathan Ward (London Vision) and Nina Chesworth – as they explored how Esme’s Friends is addressing its role in the post-COVID 19 world.

-Provocation, preparation and performance – communicating confidently online and in person
+Provocation, preparation and performance – communicating confidently online and in person (fully subscribed)

 Mairi is a communications and media specialist who supports organisations and individuals to communicate much, much better.
 Before setting up in business in 2013, Mairi was a BBC radio producer for 15 years.
 As an ageing punk rocker, she likes to embrace disruptive thinking and rule-breaking, and always brings humour, personality and energy to her work